Large Capacity (up to 50 pints in 24 hours)

 A Sleek, Simple Large-Capacity Dehumidifier Perfect for Home Use

-I had the chance to personally test out the h0meLabs 50-Pint Dehumidifier, the largest-capacity dehumidifier the company produces.
+I had the chance to personally test out the hOmeLabs 50-Pint Dehumidifier, the largest-capacity dehumidifier the company produces.

-I found this sleek-looking machine surprisingly well-sized given the 50-pint tank.
+I found this sleek-looking machine surprisingly well-sized given the power rating.
 It also wasn’t overly heavy and, thanks to the built-in handles and castors, it was easy enough to move around my three-story home.
 But most importantly, the dehumidifying power of this product more than met my expectations.
-During our test, it was able to drop the humidity by 50% in just over 10 minutes on turbo mode.
+During our small room test, it was able to drop the humidity by 50% in just over 10 minutes on turbo mode.

 This dehumidifier works quickly and has a better design and look than other home-use models.
 The control board setup, the amount of noise it puts off, and some functionality quirks restrict its use.
-But if you are looking for a reliable humidifier to put in your basement or crawlspace or to keep on hand for emergencies, the h0meLabs 50-Pint is definitely one worth considering.
+But if you are looking for a reliable dehumidifier to put in your basement or crawlspace or to keep on hand for emergencies, the hOmeLabs 50-Pint is definitely one worth considering.

 Review Criteria Ratings